Handling Object Symmetries in CNN-based Pose Estimation: Introduction

-\begin{itemize} \item a mathematical analysis which properties a CNN output representation must have to represent the pose of a symmetric object in a continuous way \secref{s:mat_moti}; \item a investigation with a 1-DOF toy problem that demonstrates the effect the continuity problem has for common representations and motivates a solution \secref{s:toyexample}; \item an algorithm for 6-DOF pose estimation based on this idea, extending \cite{richter2019towards} to symmetric objects \secref{sec:approach} and \item an evaluation on the T-LESS benchmark dataset showing competitive results (RGB 46.8, RGBD 58 AR) \secref{sec:exp_6dof}. \end{itemize} Finally, Section~\ref{sec:rel_work} relates the observations to prior work and Section~\ref{sec:concl} concludes.
-The source code of this work will be made available upon acceptance.
+\begin{itemize} \item a mathematical analysis which properties a CNN output representation must have to represent the pose of a symmetric object in a continuous way \secref{s:mat_moti}; \item an investigation with a 1-DOF toy problem that demonstrates the effect the continuity problem has for common representations and motivates a solution \secref{s:toyexample}; \item an algorithm for 6-DOF pose estimation based on this idea, extending \cite{richter2019towards} to symmetric objects \secref{sec:approach} and \item an evaluation on the T-LESS benchmark dataset showing competitive results (RGB 46.8, RGBD 58 AR) \secref{sec:exp_6dof}. \end{itemize} Finally, Section~\ref{sec:rel_work} relates the observations to prior work and Section~\ref{sec:concl} concludes.
+The source code of this work is available\footnote[2]{https://github.com/jesserichterklug/closed-symmetry-loop}.

-\section{MATHEMATICAL MOTIVATION}
+\section{Mathematical Motivation}

 This section motivates the approach to define the output of the CNN as a specialized representation that reflects the symmetry of the underlying object and derives what structure this representation needs to have.
 Consider an object with $n$-fold, \ie $\theta=\frac{2\pi}{n}$, rotational symmetry around the $Z$-axis.
 Let $\Rot_z(\alpha)$ be rotation around $Z$ and $f$ be a ``render'' function that maps for a fixed object and scene, a pose to an image of the object in that pose.
 Since the object is symmetric